 This category recognizes legal departments that can show demonstrable ROI from the implementation of technology that supports, streamlines or improves any aspect of the litigation process, including but not limited to e-discovery process.
 Successful entries will demonstrate how technology aided in improving e-discovery or litigation outcomes or workflows, with supporting data where possible.
 Entries should showcase how technology was paired with process to result in the ROI.

-This category recognizes legal technology companies or alternative legal service providers that offer tools or services to help users implement technology to discover, track, and understand new and existing regulations, support and streamline their compliance processes, or support an information governance program.
+This category recognizes legal departments that have implemented technology that helps their business discover, track and understand new and existing regulations, support and streamline their compliance processes, or support an information governance program.
 Supporting evidence of the impact for end-users is encouraged.